Modern Slavery and Human Trafficking Statement

 Due Diligence Process

-Daniel Thwaites P.L.C. is committed to building long standing relationships with local suppliers and tenants and makes it very clear that it expects its suppliers and tenants to be committed to ensuring there is no modern slavery or human trafficking within their businesses.
+Daniel Thwaites PLC is committed to building long-standing relationships with local suppliers and tenants and makes it very clear that it expects its suppliers and tenants to be committed to ensuring there is no modern slavery or human trafficking within their businesses.
+When appointing new suppliers, the Company carries out risk assessments and makes appropriate enquiries before it seeks to sign them up to its standard terms and conditions, which include a requirement that the supplier complies with the requirements of the 2015 Act.

-The Company directors and senior management take responsibility for compliance and are provided with adequate resource, training and investment to ensure that slavery and human trafficking is not taking place within the business.
-The business has been briefed on the subject and training provided to relevant members of staff.
+The Company directors and senior management take responsibility for compliance and are provided with appropriate resource, training and investment to ensure that slavery and human trafficking is not taking place within the business.